etienne-martin/WebCrypto.swift/README.md

 ## Cryptographically secure number generator

 This method lets you get cryptographically strong random values.
-The output is a hex-encoded string.
+The output is a hex-encoded string. **Do not generate keys using this method.** Use the [generateKey](https://github.com/etienne-martin/WebCrypto.swift/blob/master/README.md#encryption-keys) method instead.

 ```swift
 crypto.generateRandomNumber(length: 16, callback: {(number: String?, error: Error?) in